litnialex/telegram-proxybot/docs/index.md

 TELEGRAM_ID=1234123123
 DB_URI="mongodb+srv://***:**********@cluster0._______.mongodb.net/"
 REGION=europe-west1
-gcloud functions deploy --gen2 --runtime=python310 --trigger-http \
+gcloud functions deploy --gen2 --region=$REGION --runtime=python310 \
-	--entry-point=entrypoint --allow-unauthenticated \
+    --trigger-http --entry-point=entrypoint --allow-unauthenticated \
-	--set-env-vars=TELEGRAM_ID=${TELEGRAM_ID},DB_URI=${DB_URI} \
+	--set-env-vars=TELEGRAM_ID=$TELEGRAM_ID,DB_URI=$DB_URI \
 	--source=proxybot/ proxybot
 ```

 This command, run from the repository root folder, will upload contents of `proxybot` subfolder into Google Functions with name `proxybot`.

-Lastly a `setWebhook` bot API method should be called to start receiving updates from Telegram by serverless function.
+Lastly, a `setWebhook` bot API method should be called to start receiving updates from Telegram by serverless function.
 ```
 CLOUD_URL=https://***********.cloudfunctions.net/proxybot
 TOKEN=123456789:NeotobrAfMymceuwackTeunLiudsudjocoi
 curl -F "url=${CLOUD_URL}/bot${TOKEN}" https://api.telegram.org/bot${TOKEN}/setWebhook
 ```

-Replace TELEGRAM_ID, DB_URI, REGION, CLOUD_URL, TOKEN values from these examples with your data.
+Replace `TELEGRAM_ID`, `DB_URI`, `REGION`, `CLOUD_URL`, `TOKEN` values from these examples with your data.

 ## Launch in Docker
-You can build and launch proxybot in Docker container.
+You can build and launch proxybot as a Docker container.

-Docker running host must have an IP address or a Fully Qualified Domain Name reachable globally set as `HOST` variable
+`HOST` must be a real IP address or a fully qualified domain name of your Docker host.
 ```
 HOST=proxybot.example.com
 ```

-And SSL certificate for HTTPS.
-In this example we are creating a self-signed certificate valid for 10 years, and later it will be used in `setWebhook` method.
+A valid (may be self-signed) SSL certificate is needed for HTTPS.
+In this example we are creating a self-signed certificate valid for 10 years,
+and later it will be used in `setWebhook` method.
 ```
 openssl req -newkey rsa:2048 -sha256 -nodes -keyout ssl/privkey.pem -x509 -days 3650 -out ssl/cert.pem -subj "/CN=${HOST}"
 ```